gofaniyi/favorite-things/README.md

 You must have initialized and performed initial deployment using zappa locally.
 My project uses Travis CI and deploys to AWS Lambda after CI passes.

--   Include the command below under the `after_success` block in the `.travis.yml` file
+-   Include the command below under the `after_script` block in the `.travis.yml` file

     ```
     zappa update dev